Asma09Akram/Elastic-BeanStalk-Blue-Green-Deployment/Main.md

 ![image](https://github.com/Asma09Akram/Elastic-BeanStalk-Blue-Green-Deployment/assets/124654068/0456d4e9-59cc-4bee-8335-5b0efcd03391)

-Once the Swap is completed, note that the Domain of the  myapplication_green_environment has been replaced with that of the myapplication_blue_environment.
+Once the Swap is completed, note that the Domain of the  Myappgreenenvironment-env has been replaced with that of the myapplication_blue_environment.

 ![image](https://github.com/Asma09Akram/Elastic-BeanStalk-Blue-Green-Deployment/assets/124654068/daec3b1d-87d0-4698-957b-fad1707fd141)

-Now Click on the Domain (which was the Domain for the MyApplication-Blue-Environment) and notice the content of myapplication_green_environment instead.
+Now Click on the Domain (which was the Domain for the MyApplication-Blue-Environment) and notice the content of Myappgreenenvironment-env instead.

 ![image](https://github.com/Asma09Akram/Elastic-BeanStalk-Blue-Green-Deployment/assets/124654068/9545bf85-3f51-4619-b837-76acb206eb33)